wp-plugins/jw-player-plugin-for-wordpress/readme.txt

 === JW Player Plugin for WordPress ===
 Contributors: LongTail Video Inc.
-Tags: JW Player, Video, Flash
-Requires at least: 2.8.6
+Tags: JW Player, Video, Flash, LongTail Video, RTMP, Playlists, Audio, Image, HTML5 Requires at least: 2.8.6
-Tested up to: 2.9.2
+Tested up to: 3.0.1
-Stable tag: 1.1.2
+Stable tag: 1.2.0

 This module is provided by LongTail Video Inc.  It enables you to configure and embed the JW Player for Flash for use on your WordPress website.

 == Description ==

-The JW Player for Flash Plugin enables you to deliver video content through your WordPress website.
-This plugin has been developed by LongTail Video, the creator of the JW Player, and allows for easy customization and embedding of the Player in the body of your WordPress articles.
+The JW Player Plugin for WordPress makes it extremely easy to deliver video through your WordPress website.
+This plugin has been developed by LongTail Video, the creator of the JW Player, and allows for easy customization and embedding of the JW Player in your WordPress posts.
 It provides support for all of the player's configuration options, including skins, plugins and the LongTail Video AdSolution.

 In addition, it supports a powerful tag system that allows for dynamic customization at embed time, and gives you the capability of referencing external video content.
+Plus, if your users are viewing your site on an iDevice, it will embed the <video> tag instead.
+Allowing your users to experience your video content from anywhere.

 This plugin also expands the built in WordPress Media Library.
-You can now add media files from a URL (including full support for YouTube videos and the YouTube API).
-You can also create and embed playlists on the fly using the new Playlist Manager.
+You can now add media files from a URL (including full support for YouTube videos and RTMP streams).
+It is also really simple to create custom playlists using the built in Playlist Manager.

-For more information about the JW Player and the LongTail AdSolution please visit http://www.longtailvideo.com.
+For more information about the JW Player and the LongTail AdSolution please visit <a href='http://www.longtailvideo.com/?utm_source=WordPress&utm_medium=Product&utm_campaign=WordPress'>LongTail Video</a>.

-Note that to use the LongTail Ad Solution you will need to apply on the LongTail site.
+If you have any questions, comments, problems or suggestions please post on our forum at http://www.longtailvideo.com/support/forums.

 == Installation ==